 Background to research

-Dr Fruttiger and his team will develop and begin to study a tissue bank of eyes donated by people with diabetic retinopathy after their death.
+Professor Fruttiger and his team will develop and begin to study a ‘tissue bank’ of eyes donated by people with diabetes-related retinopathy after their death.

-This will enable the researchers to study the regional impact of diabetic retinopathy on a range of different cell types and learn more about the development of this condition.
+They will take high-resolution images of cells taken from the donated retinas with medical information collected before the donors had passed away.
+This way, the team can study the impact of retinopathy on a range of different types of cell and learn more about the development of this condition.

 Potential benefit to people with diabetes

-This project will help to improve our understanding of the mechanisms that lead to diabetic retinopathy and lay the foundation for a retinopathy tissue bank that will, in the long run, become a valuable resource for research in this area.
+This project will help to improve our understanding of how diabetes-related retinopathy develops, which is essential for the production of future retinopathy treatments for people with diabetes.
+It will also lay the foundation for a retinopathy tissue bank that will, in the long run, become a valuable resource for research in this area.